-2.1.5 Issuing Certificates to users that do not exist in the directory
+2.1.2 Issuing certificates to users who do not exist in the directory

-If you want to issue certificates to users that do not exist in the directory, make sure you have set the nouserInDirectory=1 setting for the certificate policies you want to issue.
+If you want to issue certificates to users who do not exist in the directory, make sure you have set the noUserInDirectory=1 setting for the certificate policies you want to issue.

-If you do not set this, and attempt to issue a certificate to a user who does not exist in the directory, Entrust displays an error with the code -2976.
+If you do not set this, and attempt to issue a certificate to a user who does not exist in the directory, Entrust displays an error with the generic code -1685.

-This setting can be found in the master.certspec file on the CA. See your CA documentation for the procedure for updating this file.
+You can find this setting in the master.certspec file on the CA. See your CA documentation for the procedure for updating this file.